 Growth Trends for Related Jobs

 Bartending is a lucrative profession for those who enjoy people and don't mind working long hours on their feet.
 Mixing drinks is just a small part of being a bartender.
-A bartender in indiana must also know the rules and laws that apply to drinking in the state of Indiana, as well as understand what to look for in an intoxicated person and know when to stop serving.
+A bartender in Indiana must also know the rules and laws that apply to drinking in the state, as well as understand what to look for in an intoxicated person and know when to stop serving.
 Bartenders also work closely with servers and kitchen staff and should be well-organized team players.